Making a Backup Sanitation Plan

 How to assemble

-• Select two toilets in your home, one for liquid waste and the other for solid waste.
+- Designate two non-functioning toilets in your home for waste containment—one for liquid waste and the other for solid waste.

 Tip